API reference

 bool | None – The

-value of the variable or thedefault
+boolvalue of the variable or thedefaultvalue.- Raises:

 EnvError – If the variable cannot be cast to